๐Ÿง Contemplating a True Set

 const repr = item => item.length;

-const byLength = new TrueSet(repr); // Uses ASCENDING_ORDER by default
+const byLength = new TrueSet(repr); // by default, duplicate items are allowed within

 byLength.add("what");